Kulturfy

 Their curiosity consistently turned into Googling, which felt scattered and disconnected from the viewing experience.
 Seeing this pattern made me want to design a way to support cultural understanding exactly when curiosity appears.

-Viewers want cultural context without interrupting playback.
+Viewers want context without stopping the video.

 Lived experiences make cultural explanations feel more meaningful than definitions alone.